You and your spouse were partners.

 Consider this example of Bill and Diane.

-Bill and Diane determine the value of all of their marital assets and their two largest are their house in Pasadena, which is worth $800,000, and their retirement account, which is worth $700,000.
+Bill and Diane determine the value of all of their marital property and their two largest are their house in Pasadena, which is worth $800,000, and their retirement account, which is worth $700,000.

 Because Bill is closer to retirement, he’s willing to give Diane the $800,000 house in exchange for the $700,000 in retirement funds.
 He wants to downsize and move into a small condo.